-Implementing this plan is one way we focus on developing a high-performing and innovative workforce where people of all backgrounds can grow in their careers, foster stronger relationships with colleagues and deliver a superior customer experience.
+Implementing this plan is one way we focus on developing a high-performing and innovative of employees feel that they can be themselves at work

 We are integrating DEI in our talent practices, systems and expectations of managers, providing the necessary skills and resources to create an inclusive environment for all.
 As part of this work, we have developed a framework for managers to be held accountable for promoting inclusion in the workplace through a specific manager commitment.
 We are also investing in the identification, development and promotion of a robust and equitable pipeline of talent of all backgrounds.
 Our DEI strategy includes Employee Resource Groups (ERGs).
 ERGs bring employees together while strengthening our inclusive workplace, enhancing personal development and acting as a resource for our business to help meet our customers' needs.
 In 2023, more than 16,000 employees in the U.S. engaged in over 228 ERG sponsored events.